 “It helps amplify the inherent virality a form and survey has.
 The increased brand awareness and loops for generating new signups outweigh the marginal cost per new customer”

-Level up: how do you convert freemium to paid? #
+Level up: 6 ways to convert freemium to paid #

 “You need to start by deeply understanding your users, the job they are hiring your product to solve, as well as their activation journey.
 If you fly blind, you will likely fail to understand what the key value levers are for your users to upgrade.”